 （C）Provide information for the seminary newsletter

-（C）Provide budget of expenses and updated balance
+（C）Provide a budget of expenses and updated balance

-（A）Plan the regular social events
+（A）Plan regular social events

 （B）Assist in coordination of seminary events

-（A）Caring for the student life needs
+（A）Care for student life needs

 （C）Assist new student reception

-（A）Purchase the supplies for the Council events
+（A）Purchase supplies for Council events

-（C）Other duties in regards of general affairs
+（C）Other duties related to general affairs

 18. Coworker Team

-1). meet at least once a month
+1) Meet at least once a month

-3). regular meeting is valid only if two thirds of coworkers are present
+3) Regular meeting is valid only if two-thirds of coworkers are present

 IV.
 Supplementary Articles